openyurtio/openyurt/docs/proposals/20230706-yurtappconfigurationreplacement.md

 1. Change YurtManager deploying method, like static pod
 2. Controller is responsible for both creating and updating.
 However, there will be a period of unavailability(wrong configuration information)
 3. Webhook's failurePolicy set to ignore(difficult to detect in the case of malfunction)
-4. YurtManager is in charge of managing the webhook, we can modify the internal implementation of YurtManager(Recommended)
+4. YurtManager is in charge of managing the webohok, we can modify the internal implementation of YurtManager(Recommended)
 ##### Workflow of mutating webhook
 1. If the intercepted Deployment's ownerReferences field is empty, filter it directly
 2. Find the corresponding YurtAppConfigurationReplacement resource by ownerReferences, if not, filter directly